PandaDB: Understanding Unstructured Data in Graph Database: Experiment and implementation

 \subsubsection{\textbf{Query}}

-The experiment designs eight queries to simulate the queries in real-world applications.
-Actually, we carefully evaluate the performance of PandaDB over these eight queries.
-While in consideration about the limited pages, we detail four of the eight queries, the others share the same conclusion of these four queries.
-The query statements and their meanings are listed as below.
-Note that the symbol $\sim:$ is defined to judge whether two faces similar, by comparing the similarity between the facial features.
+The experiment modifies eight graph queries to include the unstructured data processing to test the system performance.
+We only detail four of the eight queries as follow since the others share the same trend as queries in Section ~\ref{query_list_1}.
+Note that the symbol $\sim:$ is defined to judge whether two faces are similar by comparing the similarity between the facial features.